 - Archive-It Information: In order to work with web archive collections, you must enter your Archive-It account username and password.
 Your Archive-It credentials are encrypted and salted.

 You will be redirected back into the main space.
 A note at the top of the page will indicate that the Cloud is syncing with your Archive-It account.
 The length of time to ingest your collections will depend on the size of your collections and the number of other users syncing their collections.
 This process could take a few minutes to a few hours.
-You will receive an email, to the address you provided for your AU Cloud account, when the collections are synced.
+When done you will receive a message to your provided e-mail account.

 Note: You may update/change your AU Cloud or Archive-It credentials at any time by clicking Update.
 If you add a new collection in Archive-It or change your Archive-It credentials, you can click Update and redo the above steps to re-sync.